-Your marriage has crumbled, all you do is fight, moving out of your shared home sounds like the most natural idea in the world.
+Your marriage has crumbled and all you do is fight.
+Moving out during divorce sounds like the most natural idea in the world.
 It minimizes stress, conflict, and aggravation for you, your spouse, and your kids.
 By the time you get to the point of ending your marriage, most couples already live apart anyway.

-Turns out, moving out of a shared home often has a negative impact, and is considered one of the biggest mistakes in a divorce in a number of ways.
+Turns out, moving out of a shared home often has a negative impact, and can be considered one of the biggest mistakes in a divorce in several ways.

 Moving Out Can Affect Child Custody

 Living somewhere else means you don’t see them as much.
 Not only does that affect your parental bond, but it can also actually damage your custody claims down the road.

 Things are often tense and home.
 Kids pick up on this.
 No one wants to fight in front of their children.
 You may think moving out will help alleviate that issue.
 In the short run, you may be right.

 But in the long run, your visitation in the future may take a hit.
 If you don’t spend much time with them now, that may continue later on.